cpadilla/christofer-rocks/src/blog/2021/1/30/Stitches.md

 Carlos and I realized around 12:30 PM that we were scheduled to get on a video call with some of the rest of our family to discuss our budget for Mom.

-This was when my started to turn south.
+This was when my day started to turn south.

 Suffice it to say, I was gravely offended by one of my other brothers, which put me in a foul mood for the rest of the afternoon.